National Legal Hotline

-In Queensland, people often speak about “challenging” or “contesting” a Will.
-This generally can mean one of two things: they either doubt the validity of the Will, or they are unhappy with the bequest left for them under the Will and wish to seek more from the Estate.
+In Queensland, people often speak about “challenging” or “contesting” a will.
+A will can be challenged or contested when a person doubts the validity of the will, or when they are unhappy with the bequest left for them under the will and wish to seek more from the Estate.
+This article outlines the process for challenging a will in Queensland.

 The Succession Act 1981 is the main legislation in Queensland regarding succession.
 Part 4 of the Succession Act 1981 relates to family provision claims.
 These are claims brought by family, dependants or domestic partners of a deceased person who want more from the deceased’s Estate.